 In 2014, divorce brought an unwanted end to her role as a member of the family she had helped to grow.
 In the aftermath, Kilgour found solace in songwriting.
 Her third full-length album, Rabbit in the Road, was born out of that time.

 Called “...a heartfelt slice of master crafted indie folk brimming with the battle-tested capacity to endure the worst in others” by Billboard, Rabbit in the Road took an intimate and often painful look at the failed marriage and loss of family.
 Kilgour’s writing and delivery cut deep, with resolute simplicity.
 Ravelin Magazine observed "this sort of metonymic ability to evoke the whole of someone or the entirety of a feeling is typical of Kilgour’s poetic songwriting."

-In September of 2018, Kilgour follows up with the release of her new EP, Game Changer.
+In the fall of 2018, Kilgour follows up with the release of her new EP, Game Changer.
 The aptly titled work examines the artist’s tentative first steps into a new world, post-heartbreak.
 With a clear head, Kilgour touches on the complicated nature of romance and relationship, sets up a stunning defense of queer love, and reassesses her priorities as a citizen of a changing wider world.

 Recorded in Asheville, NC at Echo Mountain Studios and produced by Gar Ragland, the EP will be released on NewSong Recordings and features captivating string arrangements by violinist Sara Pajunen.